-We do not record any financing income on an accrual basis for the loans that are past due for more than 90 days.
+We do not record any financing income on an accrual basis for the loans that are past due for more than 60 days in 2019 (90 days in 2018).
 Loans are returned to accrual status if they are brought to non-delinquent status or have performed in accordance with the contractual terms for a reasonable period of time and, in our judgment, will continue to make periodic principal and interest payments as scheduled.
-For the period from the inception date to December 31, 2016 and the years ended December 31, 2017 and 2018, we have charged off loans receivable of RMB nil, RMB nil and RMB31 million (US\$4.5 million), respectively.
+For the year ended December 31, 2017, 2018 and 2019, we have charged off loans receivable of RMB nil, RMB 31 million and RMB162 million (US\$23.3 million), respectively.